kaidez/kaidez.github.io/_posts/2018-10-31-rejecting-javascript-frameworks.md

 og-image: js-focus.jpg
 thumb-image: js-focus-thumb.jpg
 ---
 My last six months as a JavaScript developer have included a period of self-assessment.
-Primarily, I've reviewed <em>how</em> I write application code: not the libraries and frameworks I use to help me write it.
+Primarily, I've reviewed <em>how</em> I write application code: not the libraries and frameworks that help me write it.

 I've also researched how other developers write code and, collectively, have learned great things from them.
-But when discussing libraries and frameworks, I've discovered too many instances of developers rejecting them for the wrong reasons.
+But when discussing libraries and frameworks, I've seen too many instances of developers rejecting them for the wrong reasons.

 <h2>A disclaimer</h2>
 I'm talking from a React point-of-view here because that's what I've been using lately.
 Don't take it to mean that I think everyone should use React...it's just my POV for this post.